huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 	2. Place the bowl in the microwave and heat on full power for 5 minutes, until the liquid starts boiling.
 	3. Leave the microwave door closed for 3 minutes to trap the steam, which will loosen grime.
 	4. Carefully open the door, using an oven mitt/glove to remove the hot bowl.
-	5. Use a sponge or towel to wipe down the microwave's interior, starting from the top and moving down to the sides and door.
+	5. Use a sponge or towel to wipe down the microwave’s interior, starting from the top and moving down to the sides and door.
 For tough spots, scrub gently as needed.
 	6. Wipe the turntable with the sponge/towel, then dry it with a clean cloth.
 Your microwave is now clean!
 	7. (Optional) Use any leftover white vinegar to remove grease from the _hob_, _work surfaces_, and _cupboards_—white vinegar is a powerful degreaser, _especially when warm_.
-It's also versatile for cleaning carpets, clearing drains, washing windows, freshening bathrooms, and more!
+It’s also versatile for cleaning carpets, clearing drains, washing windows, freshening bathrooms, and more!
 * How to effectively clean the vacuum cleaner bin (to remove dust, hair, etc.)?
 	1. Gently scrub the motor/electric parts (e.g., cyclone) with a soft tooth and/or bottle brush
 	2. Soak all the non-motor/electric parts (e.g., filter) in warm soapy water (with vinegar) for a few hours
 	3. Allow them to air dry for at least 48 hours (and NEVER use the vacuum cleaner before they are completely dry, to avoid the terrible moldy smell!)
 	4. (Optional) Add some _dried_ lavender or eucalyptus (or simply newspapers) from time to time to keep it smelling nice
 * Use [luffa or loofah](https://en.m.wikipedia.org/wiki/Luffa) as dish cleaning sponges.
 	1. They dry out more quickly than synthetic sponges.
-Faster drying reduces the likelihood of bacteria and mold growth, making them more hygienic—and don't get smelly.
+Faster drying reduces the likelihood of bacteria and mold growth, making them more hygienic—and don’t get smelly.
 	2. Their natural fibrous texture provides excellent scrubbing power without being overly abrasive, effectively removing dirt and residue while being gentle enough to protect surfaces from scratches.
 	3. They are durable and can last for several weeks or months.
 When they wear out, they can be composted instead of thrown away.
 	4. They are eco-friendly (biodegradable and compostable), unlike synthetic sponges, which contribute to plastic pollution and take decades to break down.